 5. In the pop-up window, click “Archive order” again.

 Once your order has been archived, it won’t appear under “Returns & Orders.”
-If you need to find your order, you can go to “Account & Lists” and scroll down and select “Archived Orders.”
-You’ll need to log-in again to your Amazon account before you see your archive orders.
+If you need to find your order, click on “Account & Lists” in the menu bar in the upper right and select “Archived Orders.”
 You can choose to “Unarchive Order” if you want to return your order to your regular order list.
+Amazon limits you to archiving 500 orders.

 How to request a desktop website on your iPhone